kaan-uysal/kaan-uysal/README.md

 ---

 ### 🛡️ What I'm Currently Working On
-* 📡 Mastering Network Types and so on...
+* 📡 Mastering Networks and Data Encoding and so on...
 * 🐧 Working hands-on with **Arch Linux** and data encoding.
 * 🧪 Solving labs and completing paths on **TryHackMe**.
 * 📝 Documenting all my write-ups, analysis, and notes in this GitHub portfolio.